tenstorrent/pytorch2.0_ttnn/docs/ProblemSolving.md

 # Mismatch between values
 If the model has a very low accuracy score and you want to be able to narrow down the Aten-TTNN op pair that produced low accuracy, you can run pytest with `--gen_op_accuracy_tests` to export a self-contained python script containing the graph and input data.
 This script will compare each original aten op and the corresponding TTNN op and report the first pair that has an accuracy score below a threshold.
+The scripts and input files can be found under `tests/autogen_accuracy_tests`.

 For example:
 ```
 pytest tests/models/mobilenet_ssd/test_mobilenet_ssd.py --gen_op_accuracy_tests
-python3 accuracy_tests/MobileNetSSD_code.py
+python3 tests/autogen_accuracy_tests/MobileNetSSD_code.py
 ```

 Output: